OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks: Experiments and Analysis

-{ \textbf{$4.$ MLLMs expose the variation in task difficulty, exposing a gap between visual perception and medical comprehension.} MLLMs and the physician consistently achieve high scores in tasks like prognostic factor analysis, clinical sign prediction, drug response prediction, and postoperative outcome assessment, where perfect scores of 100.00\% are seen.
+\begin{itemize} \item {\textbf{Brain imaging analysis is challenging for MLLMs, with significant gaps between MLLMs and physicians.} Physicians achieve an average accuracy of 91.35\% across all tasks, whereas the highest-performing model, Gemini-2.5-Pro, attained only 66.58\%, reflecting a substantial performance gap of approximately 24.77\%.
+This disparity underscores the intrinsic complexity of brain imaging analysis, which necessitates both precise visual interpretation and specialized clinical expertise.
+It indicates that, while open-source models benefit from structured contextual inputs, they exhibit limitations in knowledge-intensive and reasoning-dependent domains, highlighting the critical need for domain-specific pretraining and reasoning capabilities.} \item {\textbf{Medical MLLMs exhibit heterogeneous performance.} The highest-performing HuatuoGPT-V-34B achieves a mean accuracy of 63.56\%, rendering it competitive with leading proprietary MLLMs, where it demonstrates superior performance in the clinical phases of IMI (69.55\%) and RS (40.84\%).
+In contrast, other medical MLLMs, e.g., MedGemma-4B (48.04\%) and Llava-Med-7B (38.84\%), display markedly lower aggregate scores, consistent with the observed general performance deficit.
+This suggests that while conducting domain-specific training, greater attention should be paid to balancing model generalization and task adaptability.} \item {\textbf{MLLMs expose the variation in task difficulty, exposing a gap between visual perception and medical comprehension.} MLLMs and physicians consistently achieve high scores in tasks like prognostic factor analysis, clinical sign prediction, drug response prediction, and postoperative outcome assessment, where perfect scores of 100.00\% are seen.
 Conversely, tasks like risk stratification and preoperative assessment appear much more difficult, with significantly lower scores across all MLLMs (e.g., the highest-performing MLLM scores 40.84\% in risk stratification).
-Our findings highlight the importance of integrating medical knowledge and clinical reasoning beyond visual perception to bridge the performance gap in complex diagnostic and decision-making tasks.}
+Our findings highlight the importance of integrating medical knowledge and clinical reasoning beyond visual perception to bridge the performance gap in complex diagnostic and decision-making tasks.} \end{itemize}

+Additionally, based on the results in Table~\ref{tab:openendedqa}, we have the following observations for open-ended evaluations:

+\begin{itemize} \item \textbf{Lingshu series dominate open-source and overall leadership.} Lingshu-32B decisively outperforms the much larger HuatuoGPT-V-34B, dominating lexical precision, fluency, and semantic alignment across all key metrics.
+It indicates that targeted multimodal architecture and data-efficient training now deliver superior generation quality over sheer parameter scale, proving efficiency trumps size in real-world MLLM performance. \item \textbf{Open-source MLLMs exhibit far greater performance variance than their proprietary counterparts.} While trailblazers like Lingshu claim the top spots across ROUGE1, ROUGEL, and BERTScore, many others—especially medical variants—languish at the bottom, which indicates that the open ecosystem's rapid, decentralized innovation fuels both groundbreaking advances and pronounced instability in model quality. \item \textbf{Proprietary MLLMs are more balanced than open-source MLLMs.} Open-source MLLMs surpass proprietary ones in ROUGE1 and BLEU, demonstrating the higher language consistency and fluency and revealing a paradigm shift in efficiency and accessibility. \end{itemize}